 February is National American Heart Month

 Heart disease is the leading cause of death for both men and women in the United States.
-28,291 Erie County adults had been diagnosed with high blood pressure.
-Locally, Heart Disease was the leading cause of death* To help prevent heart disease and increase awareness of its effects, Family Health Services is proudly participating in American Heart Month.
+As of 2018, 30.3 million U.S. adults were diagnosed with heart disease.
+Every year, about 647,000 Americans die from heart disease, making it the leading cause of death in the United States.
+Heart disease causes 1 out of every 4 deaths.
+To help prevent heart disease and increase awareness of its effects, Family Health Services is proudly participating in American Heart Month.
+Source: healthline.com

 What is the link between diabetes, heart disease, and stroke?

 Over time, high blood glucose from diabetes can damage your blood vessels and the nerves that control your heart and blood vessels.
 The longer you have diabetes, the higher the chances that you will develop heart disease.

 People with diabetes tend to develop heart disease at a younger age than people without diabetes.
 In adults with diabetes, the most common causes of death are heart disease and stroke.
 Adults with diabetes are nearly twice as likely to die from heart disease or stroke as people without diabetes.